 **: Only for major fans of that sort of music.

 *½: Only if you have nothing else to get.

 ½: Even its value to a collector or completist is questionable.

 2. LETTERED RATING SYSTEM (LRS)

 This (very tacky) rating system aims to represent an “objective” opinion of a record.
-In other words, it does not depend simply on my own appreciation of it, but also takes in account other, more objective factors, such as its originality or its importance in the context of a genre or an artist’s discography.
+In other words, it depends not just on my own appreciation of it, but also on other, more objective factors, such as its originality or its importance in the context of a genre or an artist’s discography.
 This rating system has more positive ratings than negative ratings, as I deem it more useful to immediately distinguish good records from one another than it is to distinguish bad records from one another.

 DISCIPLINE TIER RANKS

 A+: The greatest record ever made.
 Only Discipline by King Crimson gets such a rating.
 11/10.